UnderNightInBirth/FLS-Flora/README.md

 - Have the Game Language be set to **English**
 - Ensure your *Steam* language is also set to **English**

 Launch the game and you should be good to go!
-We've had reports that playing online with strangers is OK if you don't pick a custom character or stage!

 When you want to uninstall, clean up the extra folders from the repo and use Steam's "Verify Integrity" feature to get the game back to normal.

+# FAQ

+**Q: Can I play with strangers?**

+You can play with people with the modpack and strangers alike.
+Playing ranked will still be safe as long as you try not to choose the modded stages (and characters, of course).

+**Q: How does updates across game versions work?**

+You ought to do a fresh install of FLS Flora by using Steam's feature mentioned above and removing the modded directories just in case (just not the "d" folder - check the repo layout above for what to remove.

+**Q: My game is crashing...**

+If it crashes when launching, please try again.
+A new visual change may have caused issues and we're still testing.
+If it's confirmed, we'll roll back the change if it gets bad, but it usually launches after the second attempt.
+For all other strange issues, feel free to let us know.

+**Q: Can you put my OC in?**

+Maybe.

 # Wiki